 In 2017, Thomas clinched the Toyota Racing Series title, with two wins, seven podiums, three pole positions and seven fastest laps.
 He is the first Australian to win the Toyota Racing Series.

 He raced in the British LMP3 Cup Championship with one lap record, four fastest laps, one podium and two Sunoco Fastest Pro Driver Awards.

 Alongside his LMP3 commitments, Thomas also raced in the final half of the Formula Renault 2.0 Eurocup with Spanish based team AV Formula.

 In 2018, Thomas joined the Tickford Racing family and raced one of their Ford Falcon FG-X Supercars in the Dunlop Super2 Series.
 Randle scored one pole position, two race podiums and a round podium (3rd) in his rookie season.
 Thomas finished 11th in the series, also placed as the highest rookie and received the 2018 Mike Kable Young Gun Award.
-In 2019 Randle continues with Tickford Racing embarking on his second season in the Dunlop Super2 Series whilst also contesting a Supercars Wildcard round at Tailem Bend and partnering Lee Holdsworth in the Enduro Cup Season.
+In 2019 Randle continued with Tickford Racing embarking on his second season in the Dunlop Super2 Series, finishing with two pole positions, two race wins, one round win, three round podiums and third place in the overall championship.
+Randle also contested a Supercars Wildcard round at Tailem Bend and partnered Lee Holdsworth in the Enduro Cup Season.
 Randle and Holdsworth finished third in the Pirtek Enduro cup and also finished 3rd at the Sandown 500.